-And voila!
 Your phone will now be reset.
 This can be useful if you’ve forgotten your pass code, you’re using a family member’s old phone with a pin still attached or you simply can’t be bothered going into your settings.

 Resetting Your Galaxy Via ‘Find My Mobile’

 ‘Find My Mobile’ is as describes.
 Similar to ‘Find My iPhone’, when enabled, it allows you to find your phone if you’ve lost it, it’s been stolen, or you’ve just misplaced it.
 The app allows you to locate, lock, and wipe your device remotely, but to wipe remotely you’d have needed to have that function setup BEFORE your phone went walkabout.

 - Login to your phone via website using your credentials.

 - Through the interface you can select ‘Wipe my Device’.

 - Select ‘wipe removable storage area’ (i.e. your SD card) or ‘factory data reset’.

 - Enter your account password and click ‘Wipe’.

 - Click OK.

 One important caveat is that for the phone to wipe it needs to be online.
 Furthermore, delays may be experienced if your phone is out of range; you’ll quickly find this out if you try to reset remotely and fail.